vilmosz/co3326/README.md

 * Your programme will read the input file and treats each line as a separate _test case_ / separate instance of the problem.
 * Each line in the test file is a JSON object.
 * Your programme will print a single line of text, containing one JSON object, for every single input line.
 Therefore the number of input lines will match the number of output lines.
-* The JSON objects, both input and output, have a _strict format_ you will have to conform to and there are details provided below with examples.
+* The JSON objects, both input and output, have a _strict format_ you __must__ conform to; details are provided below, with examples.

 ## Prerequisites

-* Make sure you have __Java 8 Development Kit__ installed.
+* Make sure you have _Java 8 Development Kit_ installed.

 ```
     $ java -version